Fulvio Croce: Biography

 The great-grandson of Costantino Nigra, Croce was born in 1901 in Castelnuovo Nigra in the Piedmont region.
 In 1924 he obtained a degree in jurisprudence (giurisprudenza).
 After the Armistice of Cassibile of 8 September 1943, Croce joined the Alpini and the Italian resistance movement.

 He was elected president of the Turin Bar Association in 1968.
 In 1977, the trial of Renato Curcio, Alberto Franceschini, Paolo Maurizio Ferrari, and Prospero Gallinari, members of the Red Brigades, began in Turin.
 At the first hearing of the trial, something totally new in Italy happened, as all the defendants refused to be defended by a counsellor and threatened death to any lawyer who agreed to be appointed as their counsellor by the court.

 The defendants contended that the court did not have the authority to judge them.
 During the first hearing, Ferrari read a statement on behalf of all the defendants:

 We publicly proclaim ourselves militants of the Communist Red Brigades.
 And as Communist fighters we collectively and fully assume political responsibility for all its past, present and future initiatives.
 By stating this, any legal basis for this trial is lost.
 The defendants have nothing to defend themselves from.
 On the contrary, the accusers have to defend the criminal anti-proletarian practice of the infamous regime that they represent.
 If there must be defenders, then these are for you, your Excellencies.
-To remove any misunderstanding, we therefore revoke our lawyers' mandate for the defense and invite them, in the event that they were appointed ex officio, to refuse any collaboration with the authorities [...]".
+To remove any misunderstanding, we therefore revoke our lawyers' mandate for the defence and invite them, in the event that they were appointed ex officio, to refuse any collaboration with the authorities [...]".

 Guido Barbaro, the presiding judge of the Turin Corte d'Assise (Court of Assizes), appointed Croce, in his capacity of president of the Bar Association, as counsellor for the defendants.
 Although Croce was conscious of the serious danger, he accepted the defence and appointed as co-counsellors some other members of the Turin Bar Association Board of Governors; among them was Franzo Grande Stevens, who was charged of the defence of Renato Curcio.